maxkrieger/inquiry-old/apl-spreadsheet.md

 # Linear Algebra as Spreadsheet

+*Thanks to Garth Goldwater for a lot of the ideas here*

 [The metaphor isn't mine](https://betterexplained.com/articles/linear-algebra-guide/).
 But it's a good one!

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Is there an intrinsic reason MATLAB-esque tasks can&#39;t be as WYSIWYG as a spreadsheet?<br><br>How do you represent matrix multiplication in a graphical environment?
 I want to drag and drop my eigendecomposition as tangibly as a sort operation.</p>&mdash; Max Krieger (@maxkriegers) <a href="https://twitter.com/maxkriegers/status/1246619921896873985?ref_src=twsrc%5Etfw">April 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>